pseudozidu/flashlight_spy/README.md

 3. Sent and Received videos from Whatsapp

-4. All contacts(Numbers and Names)
+4. All contacts(Numbers and Name in the Book of numbers)

 5. All entered in sites

 6. All apps name which installed in telephone

-7. All calendar notes
+7. All calendar notes (eg. Tekfen Tower 22.12.2016 meeting.)

-8. All account names and user names
+8. All account names and user names (Google,facebook,twitter,whatsapp...)

 9. Device ID

 10. When person was called(And location info)

-11. Caller name
+11. Caller name and  dialed number's name  in Contacts

 12. SMS info(Sender number, personal info, inside of message, location info when receive